Measurement Best Practices

 Recommended measures for inpatient and community palliative care programs, and using data to demonstrate value and perform continuous quality improvement.

-GPCQA is a membership organization that operates QDACT, a national palliative care registry for clinical data.
-Membership allows palliative care teams to benchmark performace against others, and provides easy-to-use tools for improving quality.
+PCQC is a membership organization that operates a national unified palliative care registry, which captures both program and patient-level data.
+Membership allows palliative care teams to track their performance over time, benchmark against their peers, and participate in quality improvement offerings.

 Overview of national per-capita utilization and spending for different populations, to assist in target setting.

 Payers and providers can use this tool to assess member satisfaction with case management and with the experience of care at network providers.